stephanmotha/TwoPlayerRacingGame/README.md

 # TwoPlayerRacingGame
-Using the p5.js library, I was able to create a two-player racing game in a web browser.
-The game contains moving obstacles and easy to use controls.
+This is a two-player racing game created using the p5.js library.
+The game contains moving obstacles and players can play using WASD and the arrow keys.